+Plastic bottle caps can be used to make fly and insect door curtains.
 Measure a piece of timber dowel the width of the door.
-Drill a small hole (1/8") in the centre of each cap and string them together like beads, with knots along the string to keep them separate from each other.
+Drill a small hole in the centre of each cap and string them together like beads, with knots along the string to keep them separate from each other.

 Guess how many tops.
 Nearest guess wins a prize!
 This is a good game or any charity event: summer fete, Brownies, Boy Scouts, Christmas event, etc.

 I often spend the night at my daughters house but sometimes it's not planned.
 And even when it is I can forget things I might need.
 Today, I made a nice care package (emergency kit) in a bag I seldom use.